javajon/chaos-mesh-2-upgrade/chaos-mesh/step5-experiment-network-delay.md

 <img align="right" width="250" src="./assets/network-delay.png">
 Access the [web-show application](https://[[HOST_SUBDOMAIN]]-30081-[[KATACODA_HOST]].environments.katacoda.com/.
 ) (or use the tab).
 The application has a built-in graph that will show the latency it's experiencing.
-With the experiment applied you will see the 10ms delay every 30 seconds.
+With the experiment applied you will see the 10ms delay.
 Look at the dashboard, find the experiment, and drill down on its details.

 ## Update Experiment